Angela Davis tells Seattle crowd of need for ‘unending struggle’

-To a crowd of more than 850 fans, the American rights activist and educator urged social-justice activists to continue to fight systematic violence against blacks, women and other minorities.
+To a crowd of more than 850 fans, the American rights activist and educator urged social-justice activists to continue to fight systematic injustice against blacks, women and other minorities.

 Angela Davis says Donald Trump’s election was the start of a new civil-rights fight.

-The activist and educator, who over decades has amassed international recognition for her criticism of racism in the U.S. prison system, rallied a crowd of more than 850 in downtown Seattle on Thursday for what she described as this era’s movement against systematic violence against blacks, women and other marginalized groups.
+The activist and educator, who over decades has amassed international recognition for her criticism of racism in the U.S. prison system, rallied a crowd of more than 850 in downtown Seattle on Thursday for what she described as this era’s movement against systematic injustice against blacks, women and other marginalized groups.

 “Since we learned about the election of Donald Trump, we have come to realize that the only way forward is unending struggle,” Davis, 72, said.
 “If there is to be any greatness on America’s agenda, it must be in the future.”

-Mayor Ed Murray, City Council members and other city leaders hosted the Seattle Town Hall forum to commemorate Dr. Martin Luther King Jr’s legacy, which followed a similar appearance by Davis in Bremerton Wednesday.
+Mayor Ed Murray, City Council members and other city leaders hosted the Seattle Town Hall forum to commemorate Dr. Martin Luther King Jr.’s legacy, which followed a similar appearance by Davis in Bremerton Wednesday.
 People packed the auditorium, welcoming Davis with loud applause and cheers.

 Most Read Stories